 ABOUT IVY AND RED GIRL RISING

-The idea for Red Girl Rising started during a conversation with my mom when I asked her “why didn’t you raise us in a cultural way?”
-To which she responded “don’t ever tell me I didn’t raise you in a cultural way.
-The values I taught you and the way you carry yourself every single day IS culture.”
+The inception of Red Girl Rising arose from a conversation I had with my mom, where I asked her why she hadn't raised us in a more culturally rooted manner.
+Her response resonated deeply with me: "Don't ever tell me I didn't raise you in a cultural way.
+The values I instilled in you and the way you conduct yourself every single day is culture."

 Head to the contact page for all bookings, questions and/or comments.